-The boiler signals any anomalies using a code shown on the boiler display (Fig. 68) according to the following table:
+The boiler signals any anomalies using a code shown on the boiler display (Fig. 65) according to the following table:

 Error Code Anomalysignalled Cause Boiler status / Solution 01 No ignition block In the event of request of room central heating or domestic hot water production, the boiler does not switch on within the preset time.
 Upon appliance commissioning or after extended downtime, it may be necessary to eliminate the block.
-Press the Reset button (1) 02 Safety thermostat function block (NTC flow/return overheating) During normal operation, if a fault causes excessive overheating internally, the boiler goes into overheating block.
+Press the Reset button (1) 02 Safety thermostat function block (NTC flow/return overheating) During normal operation, if a fault causes excessive overheating block.
+During normal operation, if a fault causes excessive overheating block.
 Press the Reset button (1) 03 Flue safety thermostat block During normal operation, if a fault causes excessive flue gas overheating, the boiler blocks Press the Reset button (1) 04 Contacts resistance block/Damaged hardware board The P.C.B. detects a fault on the gas valve supply.
 Check its connection.
 (The fault is detected and displayed only in the presence of a request).
 Upon confirming that the fault does not concern the gas valve, you must replace the P.C.B. if the fault does not disappear after pressing the Reset button.
 Press the Reset button (1) 05 Delivery probe fault The board detects an anomaly on the NTC flow probe.
 Safety thermostattriggered.
 The boiler does not start (1) Press the Reset (1) button 06 DHW probe fault The board detects an anomaly on the domestic hot water NTC probe.
 In this case the antifreeze function is also inhibited In this case the boiler continues to produce domestic hot water but not with optimal performance (1) 07 Chimney sweep function The boiler is in chimney sweep or calibration operation.
-(3)
+(3) 08 The anomaly can be reset 5 times consecutively, after which the function is inhibited for at least one Number of allowed resets already performed.
+Number of allowed resets already performed. hour.
+One attempt is gained every hour for a maximum of 5 attempts.
+By switching the appliance on and off again, the 5 attempts are re-acquired. - ts, contact an authorised company (e.g. Authorised Servic (2) The ai 2) The anomaly can only be verified in the list of errors in the "Information" menu

-- (1) If the shutdown or fault persists, contact an authorised company (e.g. Authorised Service Centre) - (2) The anomaly can only be verified in the list of errors in the "Information" menu - (3) Error displayed only on CARv2 - (4) Error displayed only on Anomalies log - (5) In case of inconsistency between error displays between boiler panel and remote control, the boiler panel prevails
+- (3) Error displayed only on CARv2 - $(4)\,Error\,displayed\,only\,on\,Anomalies\,log$ - (5) In case of inconsistency between error displays between boiler panel and remote control, the boiler panel prevails